zFlabmonsta/graduate_coding/README.md

 ## The Problem

 We have some raw data about our customers in JSON format that we would like to gain some insights on.
-Our Product Manager would like to know how the breakdown of `Members per State` from the given data, so that she can effectively target where to spend her development dollars.
+Our Product Manager would like to know how the breakdown of `Users per State` from the given data, so that she can effectively target where to spend her development dollars to target the most customers via location.

+Breakdown by state is calculated by counting how many users live in each state.
+Use the `address` field of the user to find out where they live:

+`Unit 57\n 3 Rachel Broadway\nKimberlytown, SA, 2674`

+Since the product team have asked for this data, the output must be able to work in their existing toolset - Excel.
+A simple [CSV](https://en.wikipedia.org/wiki/Comma-separated_values) file output will be sufficient.
+See below examples of output in the section below.

-## Data format
+## Input Data format

 We have managed to extract data from our legacy database and transform it into a simple [JSON](https://en.wikipedia.org/wiki/JSON) file that looks like this: